windmill-labs/windmilldocs/docs/misc/8_windmill_compared to peers/index.md

 ## Most comparable players

 Those ones have comparable set of features, they have the **flexibility of code** and are time-saving for developers.
-Yet, they may show limited workflow engines, they are not open-source and have no open APIs and re not made for scalability.
+Yet, they may show limited workflow engines, they are not open-source and have no open APIs and are not made for scalability.

 examples: _Airplane_ and _Superblocks_